 Bear’s House: A DIY Mini Busy Book Sewing Project

-I love sewing with felt, and I love this mini busy book that I came up with for this year’s Sew a Softie blog hop.
+I love sewing with felt, and I had a blast designing this mini busy book.
 The pieces are tiny, but it’s still easy to sew and will come together pretty quickly.
 Don’t get intimidated!

 You only need a few basic materials for this project: